MicrosoftDocs/learn/learn-pr/wwl-azure/examine-azure-digital-twins-solution-development-tools-processes/includes/5-explore-azure-digital-twins-postman.md

 1. Still in the edit dialog for your collection, move to the Variables tab.
 2. Use your instance's host name from the Prerequisites section to set the CURRENT VALUE field of the relevant variable.
 Select Save.
-3. If your collection has additional variables, fill and save those values as well.
+3. If your collection has other variables, fill and save those values as well.

-When you're finished with the above steps, you're done configuring the collection.
+When you're finished with these steps, you're done configuring the collection.
 You can close the editing tab for the collection if you want.

 ### Explore requests in Postman